-We will investigate marine environments and life from the perspectives of science and 3D art and design in the fine metalsmithing studio.
-We will examine how both scientific findings and artwork shape society’s attitudes towards conservation and exploitation of marine systems.
+We will investigate marine environments and life from the perspectives of science and 3D art and design with an emphasis on fine metalsmithing.
+We will examine how both scientific findings and artwork shape society's attitudes towards conservation and exploitation of marine systems.
 We will study how physical, chemical, and geological processes shape marine environments as well as the forms and adaptations of organisms that inhabit these environments.
 While learning how to shape materials, we will create objects that consider how the sea, and sea life, has inspired works of art and design.

 In fall quarter, the marine biology component will focus on understanding the structure and function of marine environments from estuaries to the deep-sea.
 We will learn about the ecological factors that explain the species diversity, distributions and productivity in these habitats.
-Field trips will study local marine habitat such as estuaries, intertidal environments, and wetlands.
+In field work assignments we will study local marine habitat such as estuaries, intertidal environments, and wetlands.
 Winter quarter will focus on the diversity and adaptations of marine life, and will include studies of live marine animals and field trips to local aquariums.
 In-person laboratory such as microscopy, and fine metals studio work such as silver soldering will take place as conditions allow.

-In the fine metalsmithing studio, we will learn how to shape and intricately texture non-ferrous metals using hand tools, and join pieces using rivets and silver soldering.
+In the fine metalsmithing component, we will learn how to shape and texture non-ferrous metals using hand tools, and join pieces using rivets.
 Using these techniques to represent the marine environments and organisms we have observed, we will create sculptural objects and functional pieces such as jewelry, small vessels, and utensils.
 Winter quarter we will continue to integrate our understanding of structure and function into studio work, building skills and adding complexity to our designs with the development of mechanisms that move and can be used to mimic elements of marine life.